Print

 3. In one pan, add your shrimp and a small drizzle of olive oil (maybe one teaspoon or so) and a pinch of salt and pepper.
 Cook shrimp on low to medium heat.
 They need approximately 2-3 minutes on each side.
 They’re done when they turn pink and shrink a bit.

-4. In another pan, cook the pancetta on low to medium heat until it gets crispy.
+4. In another pan, cook the pancetta (or bacon it you're using that instead) on low to medium heat until it gets crispy.
 About 5-7 minutes.
 There is a lot of fat and you’ll need to pour the excess into a small bowl.
 Be careful it's very hot.

-5. After the pancetta is cooked and you’ve drained the excess fat, add the shallots and garlic and stir to combine the ingredients.
+5. After the pancetta is cooked and you’ve drained the excess fat (leave a tiny bit in the pan), add the shallots and garlic and stir to combine the ingredients.
 Cook 2-3 minutes until onions are soft - careful not to burn the garlic.
 If your pan is a little dry, just add back a little of the fat you set aside.

-6. While pancetta, shallot and bacon are cooking give your shrimp a rough chop then add it to your pan and mix together.
+6. While pancetta, shallot and garlic are cooking give your shrimp a rough chop then add it to your pan and mix together.

 7. Add the gorgonzola cheese and heavy cream to the pan and give it a stir.
-Then cover, still on low heat for 5-7 minutes.
-The cheese should be mostly melted by then.
+Then cover, still on low heat for a few minutes minutes or so until it's melty and thick.
 Some chunks of gorgonzola are fine.

 8. While the dip is cooking you can chop the parsley (if using) and set it aside.

-9. Next, get your crostini ready.
-Slice the French bread into 12 thin pieces.
+9. Slice the French bread into 12 thin pieces.
 Lay out your bread on a toaster oven pan and brush with olive oil.
 Lightly sprinkle a little dried thyme (or basil, oregano, sage) on top of your crostini.
 Broil in your toaster oven for a few minutes until the bread is nicely toasted.
 Keep your eye on this so it doesn’t burn.

 10. Best way to serve this is put the dip in a serving dish, add a bit of the parsley and give it a stir.
 Spread the crostini around the dip.
 Use remaining parsley to sprinkle on top of dip.
 Should be served immediately.